nrpsavage/Final-Year-Project--The-Snooper/README.md

 # Final-Year-Project--The-Snooper
 A vulnerability inteligence application.

-This application is made with JS, HTML, CSS and MySQL.
+This application is made with JS, HTML, CSS, Python and MySQL.

 There are multiple branches in this project with each being a different version of my code.
 The finished version and the main one to look at will be: